Yord/pxi/README.md

 }
 ```

-The following sections will walk you through all capabilities of `.pfrc` modules.
+The following sections will walk you through all capabilities of `.pxi` modules.
-If you want to skip over the details and instead see sample code, visit [`pfx-pfrc`][pfx-pfrc]!
+If you want to skip over the details and instead see sample code, visit [`pxi-pxi`][pxi-pxi]!

 ### Writing Plugins

-You may write `pf` plugins in `~/.pfrc/index.js`.
+You may write pixie plugins in `~/.pxi/index.js`.
 Writing your own extensions is straightforward:

 ```js